 Vicente del Bosque has reaffirmed his desire to select Atletico Madrid striker Diego Costa for Spain, but admits that Brazil are also interested in calling up the in-form forward.

 The international future of Costa has come under scrutiny in recent weeks as the Selecao seem hesitant to call up the 25-year old, despite him scoring 10 goals in only eight starts for Atleti this season.

 And though Del Bosque is keen on adding the player to his already talented squad, he does not want to upset other strikers that he could call upon, such as Premier League duo Roberto Soldado and Alvaro Negredo, as well as Spain's record goalscorer David Villa.

-Spain secured its place at the World Cup next year, finishing on top of Group I in World Cup qualifying, three points ahead of France, which will now be forced to qualify via a playoff.
+Spain secured their place at the World Cup next year, finishing top of Group I in World Cup qualifying, three points ahead of France who will now be forced to qualify via a play-off.